 The first five years of a child’s life shapes his or her future forever.
 What a child eats and drinks, where they live, how they play, and so many more factors are critical to his or her health and development.

-At Denver’s Early Childhood Council, we believe that working collaboratively with schools, early learning programs, health care and mental health care organizations on issues ranging from developmental screening and referral to obesity prevention and safe sleep is essential to ensuring a healthy start for all young children.
+At Denver’s Early Childhood Council, we believe that working collaboratively with schools, early learning programs, health care, and mental health care organizations on issues ranging from developmental screening and referral to obesity prevention and safe sleep.

 Social-Emotional Early Development

 In the mid 2000’s, research indicated preschool children were being expelled from early childhood education (ECE) programs for behavior issues at a rate three times higher than school age children.
 Early learning professionals were reporting that challenging behaviors were their most significant barrier to teaching.

 In 2008, Denver’s Early Childhood Council recognized that access to mental health services for young children was limited and that very few social-emotional development resources and trainings existed for the early care and education field.
 The Council formed a mental health action alliance to develop a strategic plan based on community input, research, and best practices that would inform our direction in this domain.

 The goal areas included: